 Here are a few things that I can attest to in feeling the pressure of being considered by some in my life the “strong friend” that I am grateful in taking on the role, but equally I have longed for in understanding in love:

 - I too have vulnerabilities.
 There are times where I need to trust you in showing and expressing my vulnerable side.
 Just like you and everyone else I have vulnerabilities and weaknesses.
 There will be times that I will have a moment where although it looks like I’m keeping it cool I’m actually a tad overwhelmed.
 Everyone’s tolerance and reaction to different situations varies, so please don’t think I’m numb because it looks like I can easily handle a lot at one time.
 I’ve been hurt, betrayed, and even pushed to the side by those who I thought were my friends in letting my guard down.
 There were some friends who turned their backs on me by letting them see the transparent truth of raising a child struggled with behavioral difficulties, co-parenting, caregiving in balancing both a spouse living with sickle cell and a special needs child, coping through high functioning anxiety, and seeing the close struggles of a budding entrepreneur.
+It was like they wanted to know my life behind the scenes, but they were turned off when the curtains were lifted.
+I was hurt by a former friend when our family’s dynamics shifted in her pouncing on the opportunity to throw some pretty petty jabs.
 If I let you in to see me in every part of my life don’t use that sense of insight against me to exploit it because it’s rare that I allow others in so close.
 Also, don’t count me out in showing my authenticity in being vulnerable.

 - There will be times I don’t have all the answers.
 I appreciate your trust in me in providing sincere advice, and I will do my best to never stir you wrong.
 I will admit that I don’t have all the right answers to solve all of your issues.
 I will however listen to you without judgment, refer you to someone who can give you what you need if I don’t have all the answers, and I will always be your prayer partner.